Eileen Seeley

 Eileen Marie Seeley is an American actress.
 She is known for her role as Jenny in the TV series Down and Out in Beverly Hills (1987).

 Early life and education

 Seeley was born in Rockland County, New York.
 She graduated from Cumberland Valley High School in Mechanicsburg, Pennsylvania, and earned a Bachelor of Fine Arts in theater and dance at Point Park College in Pittsburgh.

+Personal life

+Seeley married Chip Seaman with whom she has two sons: Luke and Jack.